Raku/nqp/docs/ops.markdown

 * `instrumented`

-  takes no further configuration options
+  takes no further configuration options. records call graph, garbage collection, and object allocation information.

 * `heap`

-  takes a path / filename in the `path` key
+  takes a path / filename in the `path` key. writes a snapshot of the heap's structure (objects and their connections) to the file every time the GC runs.

 If a profiler is already active, an exception will be thrown; only one profiler can run at a time.